iot-for-all/iot-central-smart-garden/README.md

-# IOT Central Smart Garden
+# IoT Central Smart Garden
 Using IoT Central for enabling a smart garden

 This project is split up into two seperate parts, Moisture Sensor and Climate Kit